an0rak-dev/workbook/blog/content/project/avatar.md

 I'll save it and re-read it later, I think that I need to read it at least twice to understand all of it.

+---

+## 07-19-2022

+I implement the perspective matrix calculation.
+At first I thought that the Math module will be another plugin of the engine, just like the DirectX or WinRT ones, but it doesn't fit in it.
+And there's something that I learn about my work : if it doesn't fit, it doesn't belong.
+So I decided to put all the math stuff directly in the Engine, if something will be platform dependant, I'll use another "plugin" for it (certainly for floating number precision), but Math _is_ Math you know ?
+The mathematic rules doesn't change between a GNU/Linux and a Windows.

+The sad part is that I won't be able to check if my calculations are correct unless I've made the View matrix, combine it with the Projection one, and inject it in the DX renderer.
+So here I go, let's continue with the View matrix.

+Also, watch the last Jurassic World today (the third one), not a bad movie, not as good as Jurassic Park (nothing will be as good as Jurassic Park), but a good enterntainment.

+Found [this post](https://www.3dgep.com/understanding-the-view-matrix/) about view matrices, will take a look today.